 NYU Langone Health’s internationally known Behçet’s Disease Center has forged strong collaborations with researchers in the Middle East, Japan, France, and elsewhere to help understand, diagnose, and treat the condition.
-The center’s leader, Johannes Nowatzky, MD, the Saul J. Farber Assistant Professor of Medicine and director of the Behçet’s Disease and Ocular Rheumatology Programs in the Division of Rheumatology, also recently secured two R01 grants from the NIH to support new investigations into the mechanisms underlying this relatively rare but life-altering disease.
+The center’s leader, Johannes Nowatzky, MD, the Saul J. Farber Assistant Professor of Medicine and Pathology and director of the Behçet’s Disease and Ocular Rheumatology Programs in the Division of Rheumatology, also recently secured two R01 grants from the NIH to support new investigations into the mechanisms underlying this relatively rare but life-altering disease.
 Here, Dr. Nowatzky discusses his goals in expanding the program’s reach.

 A Hub for Expertise and Innovation